sweetgiggles201/sweetgiggles201/README.md

 </div>

 👻 I like many things — **Horror, Michael Jackson, Avatar (2009), The Outsiders, and more!**
 🎀 Ponytown gets boring sometimes, so I got **Roblox** if you'd like to play on there!
+💌 I have Discord too!
+If I think you're cool enough and the vibe is mutual, I don't mind giving it to you! ♡

 ---